Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 1.12.6 =
-Improved support for html markup in Gutenberg, such as content from WYSIWYG editors
+Improve translation support of ACF Blocks for Gutenberg

 = 1.12.5 =
 Fixed issue where a content linking error causes a wordpress critical error message